Dre Campbell Farm

-Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.
+Whether you are a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

-However, there are many solutions available for getting rid of these common plant pests.
-These range from organic store-bought pesticides to things you probably already have at home.
+However, many solutions exist to get rid of common plant pests.
+They range from organic store-bought pesticides to things you have at home.

 How to Get Rid of Bugs on Plants Naturally